Athletics at the 1988 Summer Olympics – Men's 100 metres: Competition format

 The event retained the same basic four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system, introduced in 1968, was used again to ensure that the quarterfinals and subsequent rounds had exactly 8 runners per heat; this time, the system was used in both the preliminaries and quarterfinals.

 The first round consisted of 13 heats, each with 7 or 8 athletes.
 The top three runners in each heat advanced, along with the next nine fastest runners overall.
 This made 48 quarterfinalists, who were divided into 6 heats of 8 runners.
 The top two runners in each quarterfinal advanced, with four "fastest loser" places.
 The 16 semifinalists competed in two heats of 8, with the top four in each semifinal advancing to the eight-man final.

 Records

 These were the then-recognized world and Olympic records (in seconds) prior to the 1988 Summer Olympics.

 1 This time was rescinded by the IAAF Council in September 1989 after Johnson admitted to using steroids between 1981 and 1988.
+Not including that time, the world record was 9.93.

 The following Olympic records were set during this competition.

 Following Johnson's disqualification, Carl Lewis's time of 9.92 was recognized as a new Olympic record, and also became a new world record after Johnson's time was rescinded.